-In this week's Weekly Business Learnings, we share why forward-thinking businesses that take risks - big or small, tend to win in the long run.
+In this week's case study, we find out why forward-thinking businesses that take risks - big or small, tend to win in the long run.

 We compare two shipping and logistics provider - Company A and Company B and share our observations.